In my Software Testing career, I have never heard people talking much about software testing documentation.

-Even I did not stress more about the documentation, but I can say it’s my habit to place all the data in black and white and to update others about that as well.
+I myself won’t stress more about the documentation, but I can say it’s my habit to place all the data in black and white and to update others as well about that.

-Just want to share my experience with you:
+Just wanted to share my experience with you:

 The issue was something regarding the compatibility of one website.
-When it came to me, I was having proof that I didn’t get such a requirement document which states I have to check the compatibility of the website also.
+When it came to me, I was having proof that I didn’t get such a requirement document which stated that I have to check the compatibility of the website as well.
 Thank god I was safe.

 “Ink is better than the best memory” – Chinese proverb